anebz/cloud/Accreditations/aws_developer_associate.md

 > Security

 * For access from different domains, use CORS: Access-Control-Allow-Methods, Access-Control-Allow-Headers, Access-Control-Allow-Origin.
 It can also be used to deny cross-domain access.
-* To deny specific IP addresses from accessing API Gateway, use WAF or resource policies.
+* To deny specific IP addresses from accessing API Gateway, use WAF or resource policies
+* Lambda authorizer is a Lambda function controlling access to the API
+* API gateway can be throttled to prevent attacks

 ### Lambda